UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-This XPath identifies a place associated with the publication of the resource.
+This XPath identifies a place associated with the publication or creation of the resource.
+Some values follow a controlled vocabulary while others do not.

 Justification
 ^^^^^^^^^^^^^

-No dispute on the values in :code:`place/placeTerm`.
+Values in :code:`place/placeTerm` share origin information that is distinct from geographic subjects that describe places the resource is "about."
+For those researching publishing in particular regions, :code:`place/placeTerm` values will be very helpful.
+Note that whether or not the place of publication was supplied will not be retained in migration, though the value itself will be regardless of the presence of :code:`@supplied`.

 XPath
 ^^^^^